eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-When false (default) Cyclone DDS uses unicast for data whenever there a single unicast suffices.
+When false (default), Cyclone DDS uses unicast for data whenever a single unicast suffices.
 Setting this to true makes it prefer multicasting data, falling back to unicast only when no multicast is available.

 The default value is: "false".